Explainer: Responses Page

 Responses page action bar

 Action bar : a response can be selected by clicking on it.
 Once selected a menu of action buttons will display above the table.
 Actions displayed are contextual to the state of the response and how the survey is set-up.
-Example actions include removing a response, reopening a response, and some contextual actions such as reminder emails if set-up.
+Example actions include removing a response, reopening a response, un-marking a response as test, and some contextual actions such as reminder emails if set-up.

 Contextual buttons